lengarvey/chruby_gemsets/README.md

 If you want to hide the fact you're using a particular gemset:

-    echo ".chruby-gemset" > .git/info/exclude
+    echo ".gemset" > .git/info/exclude

-This adds your `.chruby-gemset` file to a local only .gitignore.
+This adds your `.gemset` file to a local only .gitignore.

 # Boring stuff